 Infant photography can provide some of the sweetest, lasting memories of the wonder of new life.
 Here's what you need to know to get started.

-Infant photography is one of the more unique forms of portrait photography.
+Photographing newborns is one of the more unique forms of portrait photography.
 The memories captured will be valued by the parents for years to come and sometimes are often passed on for generations.
-The first couple of weeks after birth is especially precious, when the wonder of a new life still suffuses everything.
-That’s when unique—even priceless—photography can take place.
-But infant photography isn’t quite as straightforward as standard portraiture, and there are a few things you should know before embarking on it.
+The first couple of weeks after birth is especially precious when the wonder of a new life still suffuses everything.
+That’s when unique — even priceless — photography can take place.
+But photography of a baby isn’t quite as straightforward as standard portraiture, and there are a few things you should know before embarking on it.

 Keep Baby Asleep and Comfortable